eHabitat/ehabitat/docs/source/contributing/syntax_guide.md

 :::::

 The `intersphinx_mappings`
-defined for TimeXAI can be seen in `conf.py`.
+defined for eHabitat can be seen in `conf.py`.
 Moreover, the intersphinx key is optional.
 Thus, the pattern to get sphinx to generate links is:

 :::::{tab-set}